RomanStet/Diversification_GSI_structured_pop/README.md

 ### One_step_mutation

 Performs the simulation with the 1-step mutation model as in Schierup (1998).
-It was used to draw Figure S3.
+It was used to draw Figure 7 and S3.

 ### Two_steps_mutation

 Performs the simulation with the 2-step mutation model as in Gervais et al. (2014).
-It was used to draw Figure 4, 5, S1, S2, S4 and S5.
+It was used to draw Figure 4, 5, 7, S1, S2, S4, S5 and S6.

 ### Two_steps_mutation_fitness_valley_crossing